leaksignal/testing-environments/README.md

 ## LeakSignal Testing Environments

 This repository houses testing infrastructure setup for LeakSignal.
-There are 2 servers (node and python) which make up a tiny microservice architecture built for testing policies and different configurations.

 ### Kubernetes
 Configuration files for running a Kubernetes cluster are contained in ./kubernetes.
 Envoy is setup as the ingress proxy and uses a NodePort configuration.